-- golden plover whilst a temporary, low magnitude impact would arise from construction disturbance and displacement, this would be negligible / minor adverse, not significant and does not require mitigation - 3.17 Overall, the assessment concludes that with standard mitigation measures at the construction stage, there would be no significant effects upon ornithological features as a result of the construction, operation, or decommissioning of the proposed wind turbines, or cumulatively with the existing operational wind turbines. - 3.18 Similarly, the ecology chapter concludes no potentially significant impacts upon ecological features at the operational stage, and no significant impacts at the construction phase providing mitigation measures for habitats and water voles are in place, together with those for other protected species, with such measures necessary to ensure legislative compliance. - 3.19 The relevant mitigation measures to be secured through a planning condition comprise a Construction Method Statement (CMS) incorporating a Construction Environment Management Plan (CEMP); Pollution Prevention Plan (PPP), Drainage Management Plan (DMP), Traffic Management Plan (TMP), Site Waste Management Plan (SWMP), Stakeholder Management Plan (SMP), Habitat Management Plan (HMP), including provision for an Environmental Clerk of Works (ECoW) responsible for undertaking and/or co-ordinating checks for protected species before construction activities commence.
-The EcoW would then advise on any specifics for inclusion in a Water Vole Species Protection Plan (SPP) (dealing with the watercrossings in particular), plus an amphibian and reptile SPP and a Breeding Bird Protection Plan (BBPP) as necessary. - 3.20 In light of the above it is considered that the proposal complies with this policy criterion.
+- golden plover whilst a temporary, low magnitude impact would arise from construction disturbance and displacement, this would be negligible / minor adverse, not significant and does not require mitigation - 3.17 Overall, the assessment concludes that with standard mitigation measures at the construction stage, there would be no significant effects upon ornithological features as a result of the construction, operation, or decommissioning of the proposed wind turbines, or cumulatively with the existing operational wind turbines. - 3.18 Similarly, the ecology chapter of the EIA Report and SI concludes no potentially significant impacts upon ecological features at the operational stage, and no significant impacts at the construction phase providing mitigation measures for habitats and water voles are in place, together with those for other protected species, with such measures necessary to ensure legislative compliance. - 3.19 The relevant mitigation measures to be secured through a planning condition comprise a Construction Method Statement (CMS) incorporating a Construction Environment Management Plan (CEMP); Pollution Prevention Plan (PPP), Drainage Management Plan (DMP), Traffic Management Plan (TMP), Site Waste Management Plan (SWMP), Stakeholder Management Plan (SMP), Habitat Management Plan (HMP), including provision for an Environmental Clerk of Works (ECoW) responsible for undertaking and/or co-ordinating checks for protected species before construction activities commence.
+The ECoW would then advise on any specifics for inclusion in a Water Vole Species Protection Plan (SPP) (dealing with the watercrossings in particular), plus an amphibian and reptile SPP and a Breeding Bird Protection Plan (BBPP) as necessary.
+The SI confirms that full details of habitat restoration/reinstatement will also be provided within the CEMP as mitigation and enhancement. - 3.20 In light of the above it is considered that the proposal complies with this policy criterion.